orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 In exploration, one necessarily has to confront the problem of forgetting.
 Which becomes a tale of finding out how failures can be detected, ..., prevented.
 How do you fight errors when rediscoverability is not obvious?

+Whether either end, once found in isolation, can have itself be linked conceptually to its counterpart, is the interesting question. ; What can we say about the information when we are missing or thinking corruption of it?

 ##### Fidelity
 Fidelity becomes a story of trust [ref].
 If I assume its consistency, so I don't need to spend resources to check whether that's actually the case.
 Will something fail?
 That question is what fidelity means.
 Fidelity checking is a safety mechanism.